-Over the year to 5 April 2020 the total number of members in the scheme fell from 454 to 367, while the total value of members' pension pots in the DC Section fell from £10.5million to £4.1 million.
-The Trustees intend to transfer these remaining assets out of the Scheme, before 5 April 2021.
-The Scheme will subsequently be closed and wound up.
+As at 5 April 2021 there were 36 members with assets of £3.9 million.
+The Trustees intend to transfer these remaining assets out of the Scheme before 5 April 2022.
+The Scheme will subsequently be wound up.

 2 Investment options